memextech/nextjs-firebase-functions-template/setup_checklist.md

 ## 2.1 Firestore
 - [ ] Enable Firestore in Firebase Console with production setup
-- [ ] Update the Rules to allow only authenticated traffic
+- [ ] Update the Rules to allow only authenticated traffic by running `firebase deploy --only firestore:rules`.
+Rules are defined in `firestore.rules`
 ```
 rules_version = '2';